SayanChatterjee2005/Git/README.md

 # Weather-App-
-This Project Is learning for API uses
+This Project Is learning for API uses.